PBN Lab now gives you the ability to crawl a single web site in its entirety with just a couple of clicks.

 - The number of crawl bots that will be used is currently limited to 30 for the single-site crawl, regardless of which plan you’re on.
 This is to prevent having the private proxy IPs from being banned (temporarily or not) by the web server, since we’re crawling it from end-to-end in one go.

-- You must be on a Byte, Tera or Exa plan to have access to this feature.
-It is NOT available on the Mega plan.
+- You must be on a Tera or Exa plan to have access to this feature.
+It is NOT available on the Byte or Mega plan.